grafana/grafana/docs/sources/alerting/unified-alerting/_index.md

 # Overview of Grafana 8 alerting

 Grafana 8.0 has new and improved alerting that centralizes alerting information in a single, searchable view.
-It is an [opt-in]({{< relref "./opt-in.md" >}}) feature.
+Since Grafana 8.3 this is the default feature.
 We encourage you to create issues in the Grafana GitHub repository for bugs found while testing Grafana 8 alerting.
 See also, [What's New with Grafana 8 alerting]({{< relref "./difference-old-new.md" >}}).

-When Grafana 8 alerting is enabled, you can:
+You can perform the following tasks for alerts:

 - [Create a Grafana managed alerting rules]({{< relref "alerting-rules/create-grafana-managed-rule.md" >}})
 - [Create a Cortex or Loki managed alerting rules]({{< relref "alerting-rules/create-cortex-loki-managed-rule.md" >}})